ibm-cloud-docs/containers/storage-block-vpc.md

     `volumeBindingMode`
     :   Choose if you want to delay the creation of the {{site.data.keyword.block_storage_is_short}} instance until the first pod that uses this storage is ready to be scheduled.
 To delay the creation, enter `WaitForFirstConsumer`.
 To create the instance when you create the PVC, enter `Immediate`.

+    Example storage class selection:

+    If you provision a 9.6TB PVC using the `ibmc-vpc-block-5iops-tier` storage class, the maximum IOPS is 48,000 and the maximum throughput is 6144 Mbps.
+However, with the `ibmc-vpc-block-sdp-max-bandwidth` storage class, the maximum IOPS is 64,000 and maximum throughput is 8192 Mbps.

+    ```yaml
+    apiVersion: storage.k8s.io/v1
+    kind: StorageClass
+    metadata:
+      name: ibmc-vpc-block-sdp-max-bandwidth
+    provisioner: vpc.block.csi.ibm.io
+    parameters:
+      profile: "sdp" # general-purpose, sdp, 5iops-tier, 10iops-tier, or custom
+      csi.storage.k8s.io/fstype: "ext4" # xfs, ext3, or ext4
+      billingType: "hourly"
+      encrypted: "false"
+      encryptionKey: ""
+      resourceGroup: ""
+      zone: "us-east"
+      region: "tor01"
+      tags: "tag"
+      generation: "gc"
+      throughput: "8192" # Example: 2000
+      classVersion: "1"
+      iops: "64000" # Only specify this parameter if you are using a "custom" profile.
+    allowVolumeExpansion: true # Select true or false.
+Only supported on version 3.0.1 and later
+    volumeBindingMode: Immediate
+    reclaimPolicy: "Delete"
+    ```
+    {: codeblock}

 3. Create the customized storage class in your cluster.